Call of Duty: Vanguard: Release

 The game was released worldwide on November 5, 2021.
 Pre-orders of all editions grant "early" access to the open multiplayer beta, a cosmetic weapons pack for use in Vanguard, as well as a Mastercraft cosmetic blueprint and the Vanguard character Arthur Kingsley as an operator, both for use in Cold War and Warzone.
 (Note: The Cold War version of Kingsley is a separate character from the Vanguard version, also added to Warzone in December 2021.)
 The Ultimate Edition grants access to three additional cosmetic skin packs, plus access to the Battle Pass of a Season for Vanguard (dependent on the time of purchase), and double XP tokens.
 The Cross-gen Bundle and Ultimate Edition grant console players two versions of the game for use on the previous console generation (PlayStation 4 and Xbox One) and the later generation (PlayStation 5 and Xbox Series S or Xbox Series X).
+The game also became available on Xbox Game Pass on June 17, 2026, across Ultimate, Premium, and PC tiers.